tytydraco/yessleep/out/_The_Things_Beneath_London.md

 I felt a chill run down my spine.
 “Evolving?
 In the tunnels?”

 The old man nodded slowly, his gaze flicking nervously to the dark corners of the station.
 “It’s the heat from the trains, the moisture.
 The deeper you go, the more you feel it.
-Those tunnels?
-They’re more than just old railway lines.
-They’ve become something else.
-And those mosquitoes?
-They're not the only things that adapted.”
+The rats, the cockroaches...they’ve changed too.
+But the mosquitoes?
+They’ve found something.
+They’ve started feeding on more than blood.
+Their bites—if they don’t kill you—they make you different.”

 Before I could ask more, the last train pulled into the station.
 He gave me a sharp look and turned away, disappearing into the shadows.
 I didn’t get the chance to ask him anything else.